 Related Spanish Worksheets:

-- Rooms and Parts of the House in Spanish: PDF Worksheet
+- Rooms and Parts of the House in Spanish

 - The House in Spanish – Crossword Puzzle